How to transfer files using SSH

 - sshfs

 I did not include the guide for the alternative protocols as the methods feel more or less the same with SCP as there is no GUI.
-Incase you prefer the alternatives you can use those instead of SCP.
+In case you prefer the alternatives you can use those instead of SCP.

 Conclusion

 Regardless of the option you choose these methods should be sufficient to enable one to transfer files via SSH to and from remote machines.
 Linux platforms that have Nautilus as the default file manager can access remote machine files on the others tab.
-I did not include this because not all linux machines have Nautilus as the default file manager.
+I did not include this because not all Linux machines have Nautilus as the default file manager.